Python, Haskell and Safety

 Our organisation is currently lobbying the Elastos Foundation to recognise this gap in the DApp development framework, and commit to preparing a Haskell (or other Functional-) Programming SDK to be used with IoT devices

 These are, and will be, Real World considerations in Security, Safety, Medical, Pharmaceutical, Architectural, Electrical, Civil, Structural, Mechanical, Industrial/Manufacturing, Marine, Agricultural, Automotive, Aeronautical, Mining, Chemical and Environmental control and recording systems.
 The reliability of overall systems needs to be 100%.
 Therefore, this is the same standard as required of their software components – 100%.
-Python does not fit the bill in a risk-conscious world.
+As so many thousands of Real Engineers know, “We cannot afford to have a ‘Blue Screen’ on the factory floor”.
+Python simply does not fit the bill in a risk-conscious world.
 Haskell delivers a closed and cyclic end product, ideally suited to the repetitive work performed in real world engineering systems by the IoT devices themselves as electrical sensors, switches and actuators.

 We do not want any of the “Bridges” we build to “fall down” – EVER!
 They are not like the relatively tolerant and safe computer software/hardware systems in times of crisis.
 Murphy’s Law applies here.
 A server failure is one thing.
 A large building control system with door switches and locks could cause a lot of havoc in a crisis.
 It is not too hard to imagine even worse situations.
 An IoT system dysfunctioning is a dangerous prospect.
 This is serious, Mum!

-Block ‘n’ Tackle incl Football logo: TM Pending
+Block ‘n’ Tackle incl Football logo: TM Registered